-Installing a Nest thermostat is one of the easiest ways to perfect the everyday schedule of your heating and cooling.
-This smart thermostat can recognize your preferences and automatically make changes.
-But as you might expect, it won’t work correctly or at all if you see an error code appear.
-The specific error code provides useful information about the underlying problem, something a professional technician can use to present solutions that much quicker.
+Using a Nest thermostat is one of the easiest ways to optimize the daily schedule of your HVAC system.
+This smart thermostat can learn your preferences and automatically make changes.
+But as you might expect, it won’t work correctly or at all if you see an error code on the display.
+The precise error code offers useful information about the source of the problem, something a knowledgeable technician can use to offer solutions that much quicker.

-Listed below are seven of the most common error codes you could find on your Nest thermostat.
-We’ll explain the basics of each error code on top of how you might solve it and the projected cost to do so.
-Keep in mind that while the investment will ultimately be dependent on the precise Nest model, you can count on paying about $75-$200 for repairs.
-This should also cover travel and labor costs along with any specific hardware required to finish repairs.
+Let’s consider seven of the most frequent error codes you might find on your Nest thermostat.
+We’ll walk you through the basics of each error code as well as how you might address it and the estimated cost to do so.
+Keep in mind that while the investment will ultimately hinge on the precise Nest model, you can count on paying between $75-$200 for repairs.
+This should also cover travel and labor costs along with any specific components needed to finish repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is detached from the system.
-Since this is a critical power error, the thermostat will switch to the backup battery system.
+This critical error code is limited to newer models of the Nest thermostat and appears when the power is disconnected from the system.
+Since this is a critical power error, the thermostat will change to the backup battery system.
 The error message will remain on the screen until the issue is fixed.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring might have disconnected or become damaged, or a disconnection could have occurred further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A knowledgeable technician should examine electrical connections and wiring until they find the source of the problem.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring might have disconnected or become damaged, or a disconnection may have appeared further along in the electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A professional technician can check electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
+Critical error code e294 shows up when your Nest thermostat’s wiring has to be reconfigured.
 More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software problem.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and start inspecting connectors.
+They’ll first complete a factory reset of your thermostat to make sure it’s not just a software error.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start checking connectors.

-They’ll disconnect the power and gradually check each wire, seeing to it that they are fully attached into the connector with the proper amount of uncovered copper.
-When they pinpoint the problem connector, it can be exchanged for a new one.
+They’ll detach the power and progressively inspect each wire, seeing to it that they are fully placed into the connector with the proper amount of bare copper.
+After they find the damaged connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is especially hot.
-The HVAC system can fail and stop sending power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat depletes and the thermostat will finally turn off.
-Assuming the breakers are on, you can check a few other places before calling a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can break down and stop sending power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will eventually turn off.
+Presuming the breakers are on, you can check a handful of other places before calling a professional technician.

-As this error can drain your thermostat’s battery, the first step may be providing enough power to find out if this specific error code is what you’re working with.
+Since this error can drain your thermostat’s battery, the first step might be supplying enough power to figure out if this specific error code is what you’re working with.
 You can separate the thermostat from its base and provide power through a USB cable.
-If it displays error code 195, you may continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to uncover anything wrong with these components, it’s maybe best to call a pro.
+In the event it presents error code 195, you may continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to detect anything wrong with these components, it’s maybe best to contact a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical malfunction with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than needed.
-This can stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
-Your technician can cautiously investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical error with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than needed.
+This will sometimes stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+Your technician will cautiously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it could still keep you from using the Nest thermostat how you prefer to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving enough power.
-You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+Even though this error code isn’t critical, it may still stop you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining enough power.
+You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
 If not, you’ll need a Nest Power Connector.

 e104 – Critical

-Similar to error code e103, e104 is a critical error originating from an overcurrent.
-If too much power is transported using the Nest’s wiring, it could damage internal components and can even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to shut the power off straightaway.
-You can then contact a professional technician with the proper experience diagnosing and solving electrical malfunctions.
+Just like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excessive power is sent inside the Nest’s wiring, it may damage internal components and could even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to guard against electrical damage, it’s a good idea to shut the power off as soon as possible.
+You can then get in touch with a professional technician with the appropriate experience diagnosing and solving electrical problems.

 e73 – Critical

-This will sometimes be as simple as the breaker being shut off, but it can also be a problem with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s a good idea to contact a local professional.
+This might be as simple as the breaker being switched off, but it may also be something with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s best to speak with a local professional.